pennersr/django-allauth/docs/configuration.rst

 ACCOUNT_EMAIL_CONFIRMATION_EXPIRE_DAYS (=3)
   Determines the expiration date of email confirmation mails (# of days).

+ACCOUNT_EMAIL_CONFIRMATION_HMAC (=True)
+  In order to verify an email address a key is mailed identifying the email address to be verified.
+In previous versions, a record was stored in the database for each ongoing email confirmation, keeping track of these keys.
+Current versions use HMAC based keys that do not require server side state.

 ACCOUNT_EMAIL_REQUIRED (=False)
   The user is required to hand over an e-mail address when signing up.